 We consider two types of LRPs based on two different metrics:

-Proportion-based LRPs, which are based on the proportion of CUs within an SMU that are assessed as being above the red WSP status zone.
+Proportion-based LRPs are based on the proportion of CUs within an SMU that are assessed as being above the red WSP status zone.
 We assume that in order for an SMU to remain above its proportion-based LRP, 100% of CUs must have status estimates above red (i.e., either amber or green).

 Aggregate abundance-based LRPs, which are based on total SMU-level spawning abundance.